+Prayer kneelers are another wonderful way to decorate your church.
 One of the things I loved best about my trip to England in 1998 was visiting churches and seeing all the lovely needlepoint kneelers.
 Kneelers is the term for the padded cushions or individual hassocks you use to protect your knees in church.
 If you don’t have kneelers and kneel on the floor, you get “chapel knees.”

-In England, and increasingly in the US churches do kneeler projects as a way to adorn the sanctuary.
+In England, and increasingly in the US, churches do kneeler projects as a way to adorn the sanctuary.
 These projects involve the parish community and often interested stitchers outside the parish.
-Sometimes they are done for a special occasion sometimes not.
+Sometimes they are done for a special occasion, sometimes not.
 The needlepoint might be only for the kneelers at the altar rail, just in the sanctuary, or for every kneeler in the church.
-They might have a theme, or they might only have something similar along the edges, I’ve seen all kinds.
+They might have a theme, or they might only have something similar along the edges; I’ve seen all kinds.

+Recently, St. Luke’s Episcopal Church in Georgia completed their kneeler project and it was covered in the local paper.
+Needlepoint Now sometimes has wonderful stories about a kneeler project.
 St. Luke’s Lutheran, also in Georgia, has a delightful set of kneelers inspired by their stained glass windows.
-Noah’s ark is pictured above, but you should look at these lovely designs, created by Nancy Keating.
+Noah’s ark is pictured below, created by Nancy Keating.

 The pictures throughout this post are from church kneeler projects throughout the country.
 Click on the pictures to go to the sites with more pictures of these lovely projects.
+If you want to see more pictures of kneelers and other church needlepoint, check out my Pinterest board.

 I cannot find a needlepoint design of the image of “the lamb of God, slain, yet victorious”.
 Any help would be so appreciated.
 Thank you